it doesn't have to be a browser game.

 For this game jam, the optional challenges are the following three:

-3) Time Loop: There's a part in the game where the protagonist is stuck in a time loop.
+3) Restricted Section: There's a part in the game where the protagonist has to sneak in somewhere they are not allowed to be.

 If you are using RPG Maker MV or MZ and want to include a Browser version of your game (which will ensure more people will play it), here's a quick guide on how to do that: